 Many of the borrowers under our SBA 7(a) Program are privately-owned businesses.
 There is typically no publicly available information about these businesses; therefore, we must rely on our own due diligence to obtain information in connection with our decisions.
 Our borrowers may not meet net income, cash flow and other coverage tests typically imposed by banks.
 A borrower's ability to repay its loan may be adversely impacted by numerous factors, including a downturn in its industry or other negative local or macro-economic conditions.
 Deterioration in a borrower's financial condition and prospects may be accompanied by deterioration in the collateral for the loan.
 In addition, small businesses typically depend on the management talents and efforts of one person or a small group of people for their success.
 The loss of services of one or more of these persons could have an adverse impact on the operations of the small business.
-Small companies are typically more vulnerable to customer preferences, market conditions and economic downturns and often need additional capital to maintain the business, expand or compete.
-These factors may have an impact on the ultimate recovery of our loans receivable from such businesses.
-Loans to small businesses, therefore, involve a high degree of business and financial risk, which can result in substantial losses and accordingly should be considered speculative.
+Small companies are typically more vulnerable to customer preferences, market conditions and economic downturns and often need additional capital to maintain the businesse, therefore, involve a high degree of business and financial risk, which can result in substantial losses and accordingly should be considered speculative.
 The factors described above could have a material adverse effect on our business, financial condition, results of operations, cash flow or our ability to satisfy our debt service obligations or to maintain our level of distributions on our Common Stock or Preferred Stock.